4n6nk8s/quals-2023-write-ups/Raf-Hide/readme.md

         index+=1
 image.save(args.output)
 ```

-> In this Step.
-I am thinking to give a binary instead of this small python script.
-I am thinking to re-write this script in go/rust and give the binary to make the 1st step more hard.
+This is a golang version of what the binary can do :

 ```go
 package main